mBialczak/Memory-Management-Chatbot-NanoDegreeCpp/README.md

 ### Task 4 : Moving Smart Pointers

-In files `chatlogic.h` / `chatlogic.cpp` and `graphnode.h` / `graphnode.cpp` the ownership of all instances of `GraphEdge` was change in a way such that each instance of `GraphNode` exclusively owns the outgoing `GraphEdges` and holds non-owning references to incoming `GraphEdges`.
+In files `chatlogic.h` / `chatlogic.cpp` and `graphnode.h` / `graphnode.cpp` the ownership of all instances of `GraphEdge` was changed in a way such that each instance of `GraphNode` exclusively owns the outgoing `GraphEdges` and holds non-owning references to incoming `GraphEdges`.
 This was achieved with the use of an appropriate smart pointers and additional changes to the program code based on move semantics.

 ### Task 5 : Moving the ChatBot